Steam donkey: In logging

 John Dolbeer, a founding partner of the Dolbeer and Carson Lumber Company in Eureka, California, invented the logging engine in that city in August 1881.
 The patent (number: 256553) was issued April 18, 1882.
 On Dolbeer's first model, a 150 ft, 4.5 in manila rope was wrapped several times around a gypsy head (vertically mounted spool) and attached at the other end to a log.

-The invention of the steam donkey increased lumber production by enabling loggers to cut trees that they would not have previously been able to transport.
+The invention of the steam donkey increased lumber production by enabling the transport of trees that would previously have been left behind because they were too large to move.
 They also enabled logging in hot or cold weather, which was not previously possible with the use of animal power.

-Later, the invention of the internal-combustion engine led to the development of the diesel-powered tractor crawler, which eventually put an end to the steam donkey.
+Later, the invention of the internal-combustion engine led to the development of the diesel-powered tractor crawler, which eventually made the steam donkey obsolete.
 Though some have been preserved in museums, very few are in operating order.
 A great number still sit abandoned in the forests.